German childhood in World War II: War children in old age

 In 2013, German broadcaster ARD presented a documentary by Dorothe Dörholt about war children in old age.
 Journalist Thilo Wydra titled this programme in the German newspaper Tagesspiegel Unforgettable, Unprocessed: The Fear in One's Head.
 German TV station Phönix broadcast a rerun in 2015, focusing on the return of traumatizing experiences in old age: "One third of German pensioners was seriously traumatized during the war.
 Many of them are helplessly exposed to images and memories of war which are reappearing in old age."
 War-related traumata and anxiety-provoking memories are now being addressed in old age homes.
 "Historical knowledge" is necessary and "not leaving old people alone or lonely" – is the belief of one caregiver for the elderly.
 An online platform by the name Age and Trauma – Giving Space to the Unheard is addressing "elderly people, their relatives, professionals and institutions" by embracing the trauma of old people in general and the war children of the Second World War specifically, recognizing that time does not heal all wounds.
 The project Old People and Traumata – Understanding, Testing and Multiplication of Interventions and Training Opportunities, was funded by the Ministry of Health, Emancipation, Care and Old Age of the State of North Rhine-Westphalia, Germany, between 2013 and 2016.

-Children of war children

-The shadows of the past are still noticeable in generations following the war children.
-Some of the descendants now call themselves grandchildren of war for they have long since realized that they are burdened by something, even though they have grown up protected and prosperous.
-According to Matthias Lohre, it is high time that generations of war children and grandchildren "come to talk about the experiences of hardship, death and helplessness" before more of the war children are dying.
-"Yet, the Germans who survived the Second World War as children seemed almost indestructible."